 Below are just a few vetting questions.

-- If you are pool rated, does it make sense to find a carrier that rewards you for good experience?
+If you are pool rated, does it make sense to find a carrier that rewards you for a good experience?

 Stop Loss, like any insurance product, can be an excellent tool for controlling risk, but it needs to be purchased properly.
 Purchasing too much could be just as problematic as purchasing too little.
 This product has outpaced just about every insurance product over the last decade, and it deserves just as much attention as carrier discount and claims management.